shorebirdtech/handbook/README.md

 Shorebird company handbook.

-The Shorebird handbook is the central repository of how we run the company.
-It is a living document that is updated as we learn and grow.
+The Shorebird handbook is living document describing how we run the company.
 We welcome your feedback and contributions.

-The doc got big, so I split it into sections:

 # Sections
 * [Company](company.md)